 ACI has guaranteed rates to NCCSIF members since 2005.
 Since then ACI has provided coverage with no increase, guaranteed through 2011.
+During the July1, 2012 renewal, the rate had been increased by 4%.

 The program offers three different service levels: